typeable/octopod/helm-control-scripts/README.md

 These parameters, if set up in the `DEFAULTS` variable, will be passed to every deployment unless overridden in the "deployment overrides" section of an Octopod deployment configuration.

+### Authorization notes

+Most of the control scripts require that credentials for various services be passed to them to function properly.
+Some credentials, like the Helm ones, are quite obvious, but others are not.

+`config_check`, in addition to the Helm credentials, requires access to your docker registry to check the availability of the docker image tags.

+Right now only plain docker registries and ECR are supported.
+ECR clients need to have valid AWS credentials set via [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).
+You can provide any environment variables to Octopod by adding them to [env map](../charts/octopod/values.yaml#L86) in the Octopod helm chart.

+Note that if you are using EKS you don't need to add any additional configuration.

+Private registries, like Harbor with authorization haven't been tested with this set of scripts.
+If you are using a private registry and have troubles with the `config_check` script, please file an issue.

 #### Note about CRD support

 Right now these control scripts support `Posgresql` CRD from [postgres operator](https://github.com/zalando/postgres-operator) and `Kafka` CRD from [Strimzi](https://strimzi.io/).
 Explicit support is needed for the proper scaling of the resources, created by those CRDs.
 For example: just scaling stateful sets created by Kafka CRD won't work because the controller will keep scaling them back again.